AP7557/WebTodo/README.md

 2. `npm start`

 - [x] Make an api call to find out if user is authorized.
-- If any error
--    [x] Show the appropriate error
+- [x] Show the appropriate error, if any
 - [x] Disable the login button
 - [x] After login show all todo
 - [x] Search todos functionality
 - [x] New todo functionality